Managing updates to debian.org systems

 - Repeat until all nodes have been rebooted.

-pijper is a single node cluster, so the VMs must be shut down in order to reboot it.
+As there is only one node in each cluster, the VMs must be shut down in order to reboot the host.

 gnt-cluster watcher pause <SECONDS>